huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 It was sent from an international company based in Taiwan.
 A big one.

-After some interview process, about two months if I remembered correctly, I got the offer letter.
+After some interview processes, about two months if I remembered correctly, I got the offer letter.

 Before I got this job, I had been working as a freelancer for about 7 years, and had been writing blogs and e-books about software programming for more than 10 years.
 Although I never asked the IT manager who recruited me, I think it's my blog posts and published e-books that helped me get this job.